pawelwr/black-jack-card-game/readme.md

-Black Jack concole card game in Python.
+Black Jack console card game in Python.
 Run game.py file to play.

 To do: